floooh/floooh.github.io/_posts/2016-04-09-oryol-3rd-party-code.md

 projects that need to keep an eye on code- and asset-sizes.
 It fits somewhere between system-level sound APIs like OpenAL and high-level artist-centric audio solutions like FMOD.
-It has a very nicely designed simple and intuitive API which makes simple things simple buts complex things possible (yes, really!).
+It has a very nicely designed simple and intuitive API which makes simple things simple but complex things possible (yes, really!).
 Most medium-level features (like playback or streaming of wav files, OGG support, various audio filters, SID, TED, MOD playback or speech generation) are optional in the sense that they don't bloat your exe size if you don't use them.